deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "Arright." he declared. "*NOW* you can fookin' medic me."

-Baseball set to work, examining the enormous bruise that was already spreading across Powell's calf.
+BASEBALL set to work, examining the enormous bruise that was already spreading across Powell's calf.
 "Crue." he demanded, sticking out a hand.

 Adam had already prepared an injector, which he duly handed over.
-Baseball had a soft and efficient touch with needles.
+BASEBALL had a soft and efficient touch with needles.
 He also handed Powell an anaesthetic lolly. "stick that under your tongue for thirty seconds, sir." he ordered.